Selling or buying a property letting or property development business? Don’t forget TOGC rules

 If you are involved in either selling or buying a property letting or property development business, whether the transaction is treated as a transfer of a going concern (TOGC) for VAT can have huge implications.

-Carolyn Van Hecke, senior VAT manager in our Property and Construction team explains the rules and why it’s important to get the transaction correct at the outset.
+Our VAT team explain the rules and why it’s important to get the transaction correct at the outset.

 What are the rules and implications?

 A transfer of a business and its assets as a TOGC is not a supply for VAT provided that the buyer has the intention of using those assets to carry on the same kind of business as the seller.
 TOGC can apply to property development or property rental businesses too.

 From the perspective of the buyer, although any VAT paid will normally be recoverable (to the extent that it is properly chargeable by the seller) and therefore the VAT is usually only a cash-flow cost, Stamp Duty Land Tax (SDLT) is chargeable on the VAT-inclusive price – so failure to secure TOGC treatment will create an additional permanent SDLT cost to the buyer.

 If TOGC conditions are met, TOGC rules are mandatory so for example, if a property letting business is being sold and the new owner will continue renting to existing tenants, this will be a TOGC provided: